gladys-pascual/crinklesprinkle/README.md

 ### Media

-- The photos used in this site were obtained from ...
+- The photos used in this site were from the developer.

 ### Acknowledgements

-- I received inspiration for this project from X

 - Make placeholder italic and make sure it works in all browsers https://stackoverflow.com/questions/27644314/how-to-make-only-placeholder-italics-in-input